celerity/celerity-runtime/README.md

 * `CELERITY_FORCE_WG=<work_group_size>` can be used to force a particular work group size for *every kernel* and *every dimension*.
-* `CELERITY_PROFILE_OCL` controls whether OpenCL-level profiling information should be used or not.
+* `CELERITY_PROFILE_OCL` controls whether OpenCL-level profiling information should be used or not (currently not supported when using hipSYCL).

 ## Plot Task and Command Graphs